 So, a couple of things, and I'll defer to Gretchen, I think this is more in her wheelhouse, but just for me, a couple of things in the policy that change is that in the previous policy for acquisition, there were 12 criteria that librarians would select from that three of those needed to be met and one of the categories in that criteria was being age appropriate and we've made a requirement right at the top of the list across the board as well as meeting five more criteria for adoption.
-So I look forward to that and I think that does give a little more clarity to our librarians and support in how they about looking for selections, but I'll defer to Gretchen to speak to more of the process.
+So I look forward to that and I think that does give a little more clarity to our librarians and support in how they go about looking for selections, but I'll defer to Gretchen to speak to more of the process.